A topic from the subject of Physical Chemistry in Chemistry.

 • Atoms are composed of a positively charged nucleus surrounded by negatively charged electrons.

-• The nucleus contains protons and neutrons, while the electrons orbit the nucleus in specific energy levels.
+• The nucleus contains protons and neutrons, while the electrons orbit the nucleus in specific energy levels or shells.

 • The periodic table organizes elements based on their atomic number, which is the number of protons in the nucleus.